 The existence of this population would, however, not change the result of our analysis regarding the origin of the unusually massive GCs.
 It is in principle also possible that the progenitors did not host any GCs prior to the merger.
-However, their masses at $z\sim1.3$ are a factor of $\sim3$ above the value below which galaxies without GC systems are found in the local Universe, $\Mstar \sim 10^8\Msun$ \citep{Forbes18b}.
+However, their masses at $z\sim 1.3$, $\Mstar \approx 10^8\Msun$, are a factor of $\sim3$ above the value below which galaxies without GC systems are found in the local Universe, $\Mstar\sim 3\times10^7\Msun$ \citep{Forbes18b}.
 Had DF2's progenitors continued to grow normally, at $z=0$ their stellar masses would be large enough to ensure that they host at least one GC.